roberlozcar/Henon-HeilesEscapeBasinOpenGL/readme.md

 - You can choose the energy and the energy step of the animation in the console input.
 - The parameter of the solver can be change too in the shader: the step, "h", and the maximum iteration, "maxsteps".

+## Installation

+Build with CMake and move the bin dlls to the same folder as the compiled executable.

+You may have to move the shaders folder to the parent folder of the executable.

 ## Requeriments

 This project needs glm, glew, glut and freeimage.
 The headers, libs and dlls for win32 are included in this repository.